vercel/next.js/docs/advanced-features/static-html-export.md

 > To learn more about `exportPathMap` please visit the [documentation for the `exportPathMap` API](/docs/api-reference/next.config.js/exportPathMap.md).

+## Deployment

+You can read about deploying your Next.js application in the [deployment section](/docs/deployment.md).

 ## Caveats

 - With `next export`, we build an HTML version of your app.
 At export time we will run the [`getInitialProps`](/docs/api-reference/data-fetching/getInitialProps.md) in your pages.
 The `req` and `res` fields of the [`context`](/docs/api-reference/data-fetching/getInitialProps.md#context-object) object will be empty objects during export as there is no server running.